Do you need to eat fruits and vegetables?

 With few exceptions, eating more fruits and vegetables is standard weight loss advice.
 But if we look at the results of experimental trials in which people actually ate more — or at least were encouraged to eat more — of these foods, that advice just doesn’t seem to work for everyone.

-A 2014 systematic review and meta-analysis of eight randomized controlled trials (RCTs) — considered the strongest level of evidence — found that people assigned to increase their intake of fruits and vegetables lost an average of only 1.5 pounds more than people assigned to eat smaller amounts of these foods.3 That’s hardly a significant difference in studies that lasted anywhere from four weeks to 12 months.
+A 2014 systematic review of eight randomized controlled trials (RCTs) lasting between 4 and 52 weeks found that people assigned to increase their fruit and vegetable intake lost an average of only 1.5 pounds more than those assigned to eat smaller amounts of these foods.3

 However, the interventions differed among the RCTs included in both of these analyses.
 In some cases, people were provided with fresh fruits and vegetables or vouchers to purchase them; in others, they only received advice to consume more of a specific fruit or vegetable.
 Furthermore, in most of these studies, researchers relied on reported produce intake from the groups rather than closely monitoring their intake.
 Often it just wasn’t clear whether people actually ended up eating their assigned amounts of fruits and vegetables or not.